-- Different ways to authenticate your APIs - Learn about some common ways to secure you APIs access.
+- Different ways to authenticate your APIs - Learn about some common ways to secure your APIs access.

-- Understanding Linear Regression - One of the most popular algorithm in machine learning that every data scientist should know.
+- Understanding Linear Regression - One of the most popular algorithms in machine learning that every data scientist should know.

 - Improving Time Complexity - Understanding how to improve the time complexity of your code